Welcome

 By the way, the above code is also scalable, and stays the same for variable size arrays.
 All platform specific code and SIMD instructions are handled by assembly library, remaining the main idea of program very clear.

-If you wonder how fast assembly code can be, then just take a look on these performance tests..
+If you wonder how fast assembly code can be, then just take a look on these benchmarks..

 The goal of LinAsm project

-The main purpose of Linux Assembly libraries is to provide very fast and optimized code to be invoked from programs which are written in high level languages (mostly in C/C++).
-The project doesn't concentrate on writing pure assembly programs (it is not efficient), but only on assembly libraries for common and widely used algorithms.
-The libraries can be used in any programming languages which support linking with third part statically libraries (*.o files) and can understand C language function names.
+The main purpose of Linux Assembly libraries is to provide very fast and optimized code for programs which are written in high level languages (mostly in C/C++).
+The project doesn't concentrate on writing pure assembly programs (it is not efficient), but only on assembly versions of common and widely used algorithms, math functions and abstract data types.
+The libraries can be used in any programming languages which support linking with shared libraries (*.so files) and can understand C language function names.